The ISP should be the last of your concerns

 Hey marketers!
 Listen up!
 I’m about to give you the dirty little secret to deliverability.

-You know those stupid “one simple trick” scams that tout weight loss or lower insurance rates?
-Unlike those scams, I have one simple trick to improve your deliverability rates.
+You know those stupid “one simple trick” scams that you see touting weight loss or lower insurance rates?
+Well, unlike those scams, I have one simple trick that will absolutely improve your deliverability rates.

 Are you ready?